-The Physical Environment
+The Stone Valley Environment

-The Stone Valley Forest is located in Pennsylvania's ridge and valley region, which is characterized by sharply folded, erosion-resistant sandstone ridges and lower-lying, extremely erosive shale hills.
-The soils, of limestone origin in the valleys and shale and sandstone origin on the hills and ridges, are mostly well-drained, medium-textured shale and silt loams.
-Waterways in the Forest are part of the Susquehanna River Basin.
-Shaver Creek, which varies in width from a few feet to 60 feet, is the largest waterway in the Forest.
-It has a small population of native brook trout and also is stocked with trout from hatcheries.
-There also are dozens of smaller runs and intermittent streams throughout the Forest.
-The largest wetland area in the Forest is Mothersbaugh Swamp, which encompasses 40 acres.
-The Forest is dotted with other wetland and forested-wetland areas as well as vernal ponds.
-The Forest includes a tremendous variety of cover and habitat types, plant and animal species, and soils.
+The Stone Valley Forest is located in Pennsylvania's Ridge and Valley Physiographic Province, which is characterized by sharply folded, sandstone ridges and lower-lying shale hills.
+The soils-of shale, quartzite and sandstone origin-are a mix of well-drained, medium-textured to somewhat poorly and poorly drained soils.
+Waterways in the forest are part of the Susquehanna River Basin.
+Shaver Creek, which varies in width from a few feet to 60 feet, is the largest waterway in the forest.
+It has a small population of native brook trout and is also stocked with trout from hatcheries.
+There are also dozens of smaller runs and intermittent streams throughout the forest.
+The largest wetland area in the forest is Muthersbaugh Swamp, which encompasses 40 acres.
+The forest is dotted with other wetland and forested wetland areas as well as vernal pools.
+The forest includes a tremendous variety of cover and habitat types, plant and animal species, and soils.